moxley/cellauto/README.md

 # Cellular Automata Explorer

-A dead-simple explorer of cellular automata.
-The kind of automata in this example is where a cell's binary state depends on the states of the three cells above it.
-The explorer allows navigation among the 256 possible rules.
+This is a dead-simple explorer of cellular automata.
+In this kind of automata, row upon row of cells is added to an otherwise-empty grid.
+Each cell's binary state depends on the states of the adjacent three cells in the row above it.
+This explorer allows navigation among the 256 possible rules.

 ## Instructions